cameronotoole44/lore-master/README.md

 ## Mythology Trivia Game

-**Lore Master** is an interactive trivia game that allows players to test their knowledge of various mythologies from around the world.
-With daily challenges and an all-time leaderboard, players can compete to see who reigns supreme in the realm of gods and legends.
+**Lore Master** is an interactive mythology-themed trivia game where players test their knowledge across five mythological themes — Norse, Greek, Japanese, Irish, and Egyptian.
+The game features daily challenges, persistent user profiles, and a leaderboard to fuel some friendly divine competition.

-This project is inspired by my passion for mythology, and I wanted to create an engaging and interactive trivia game to spark interest in these rich stories while showcasing my skills in SQL databases, Flask applications, and Python.
-I took a measured approach to development, ensuring my initial goals were attainable before expanding into more complex features.
-For user authentication, I implemented JWT (JSON Web Tokens), which provided a smoother experience compared to my previous use of bcrypt.
-I plan to continue enhancing the project by adding new features and refining existing ones.
-This project was built to demonstrate my skills that I have obtained from my software development program.
+This project is a love letter to mythology and a showcase of my full-stack development skills.
+Built using Flask, PostgreSQL, and React with Redux, it combines a responsive UI with robust backend functionality, JWT-based authentication, and database-driven game logic.

 ---